mjandrevska/helloWorld/README.md

 # HelloWorld Web application

 HelloWorld is an individual open-source project.
-It is web application - simple chat system in which friends can communicate between themselves.
+It is web application - simple chat system in which friends can communicate between each other.
 Also, adding new friends as well as accepting/rejecting friend requests is possible and exists as a feature.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Please read the instructions below.

 ### Prerequisities

-What things you need to install the software and how to install them
+You will need to run mongod

 ```
 Give examples